liwuqingxin/Avalonia.Css/README.md

 ### 🟢 Separation of Concerns

-As mentioned earlier, Acss promotes the separation of structural and visual definitions of UI.
+As mentioned above, Acss promotes the separation of structural and visual definitions of UI.
 Building upon the MVVM pattern, it further divides the view into structure and style.

 ### 🟢 Dynamic Changes

-Acss functions as an interpreted language, where all style objects are created at runtime, naturally supporting dynamic changes to styles during runtime.
+As an interpreted language where all style objects are created at runtime, Acss functions naturally supports dynamic changes to styles during runtime.
 We can easily switch global or local styles or collections of styles for an application.

 > :fire: Importantly, it enables **hot reloading** of styles, allowing us to run the program, simultaneously write style code, and see real-time effects and feedback.
 No need for previews as we can see the results directly.